DyonR/docker-qbittorrentvpn/README.md

 * BitTorrent port 8999 by default

 # Run container from Docker registry
-The container is available from the Docker registry and this is the simplest way to get it.
+The container is available from the Docker registry and this is the simplest way to get it
-To run the container use this command:
+To run the container use this command, with additional parameters, please refer to the Variables, Volumes, and Ports section:

 ```
 $ docker run --privileged  -d \